 Anime And Manga

 - In The Twelve Kingdoms beheading is one of the certain ways to kill an immortal (the others being cutting the body in two and use of special enchanted weapons), and is shown to be the preferred method in executions.
-In example, this is how King Chuutatsu, Queen Kekai and the kirin Hourin are killed.
+In example, this is how King Chuutatsu, Queen Kekai and the kirin Hourin are killed, with the "bonus" of having the leader of the rebels doing this "deed" show up in front of Kekai and Kourin (and Sole Survivor Shoukei) carrying Chuutatsu's head in his hand.

 - Subverted with Hidan from Naruto.
 Asuma thinks it'll work and cuts it off, but all it does is keep Hidan from controlling his body and Kakuzu can re-attach it.
 Shikamaru later blows him up to the point where the only part left is his head.
 Hidan cusses him out.
 Shikamaru buries the still-living and near-immortal head in a hidden grave where no one can ever retrieve it.
 Rather weirdly, the Konoha ninja never try decapitation on his equally immortal partner Kakuzu — they just destroy, one by one and with a great deal of effort, each of his five hearts.